AdobeDocs/commerce-pwa-studio/src/pages/metapackages/commerce/index.md

 Please enure all of the required modules are enabled when you run `bin/magento module:status`.
 For assistance on how to do that, [follow the docs on how to enable modules](https://developer.adobe.com/commerce/php/development/build/component-management/).

-Note: You should expect to see the following modules
+The following modules should now be enabled:

 ```terminal
 Magento_BannerGraphQlAux